-A vehicle that meets specified emissions standards may be issued CAV decals that allow the vehicle to be operated by a single occupant in the HOV (carpool or diamond) lanes of California's freeways.
+A vehicle that meets specified emissions standards may be issued CAV decals that allow the vehicle to be operated by a single occupant in highway lanes designated for High Occupancy Vehicles (HOV).
 See California Vehicle Code (CVC) §§5205.5 and 21655.9.

 White CAV Decals

 White CAV decals are issued according to the following criteria:

 - A vehicle that meets California's super ultra-low emission vehicle (SULEV) standard for exhaust emissions and the federal inherently low-emission vehicle (ILEV) evaporative emission standard.
 This includes certain zero-emission vehicles (ZEVs).
 Vehicles that meet these requirements are certified pure zero emission vehicles (100% battery electric and hydrogen fuel cell).
 Liquefied petroleum gas (LPG) and compressed natural gas (CNG) fueled vehicles also qualify for white CAV decals.

 - A 2004 model-year or older vehicle that meets the California ultra-low emission vehicle (ULEV) standard for exhaust emissions and the federal ILEV standard.

 Green CAV decals are issued to vehicles that meet California’s Enhanced Advanced Technology Partial Zero-Emissions (Enhanced AT PZEV) or Transitional Zero-Emission (TZEV) standards for exhaust emissions.
 Vehicles that meet these requirements are usually plug-in Hybrids.